tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **CD3 is signal transducing subunit for TCR**
  - immune changes in aging: fewer naive T cells able to respond to new antigens, higher representation of more differentiated effector/memory T cells
  - **high TCR diversity/richness/evenness (all same here, highly polyclonal synonyms) in blood associted with good ICB outcome**
+# T cell repertoire in peripheral blood as a potential biomarker for predicting response to concurrent cetuximab and nivolumab in head and neck squamous cell carcinoma
+ - TCRB chain profiling
+ - increased baseline TCR sequence diversity associated with ICB response
 # T cell tolerance: central and peripheral
 ## Summary
  - central tolerance: clonal deletion and diversion (Treg differentiation) control self-reactive T cells in the thymus